Cataract Treatment

 During Surgery:

 • Local anesthesia is used.
 A tiny incision is made, the cloudy lens is removed, and a new IOL is implanted.
-The procedure is usually painless and takes about 15 to 20 minutes.
+The procedure is usually painless and takes about 10 to 15 minutes.

 After Surgery: